untoldengine/UntoldEngine/README.md

 ## 🎯 Who is this for?

-Untold Engine is designed for developers who:
+Untold Engine is built for developers who:

 - Want **full control over rendering and systems**
 - Prefer working directly with **Swift + Metal**
 - Are building **XR, 3D, or visualization applications**
 - Need to handle **large scenes, streaming data, or custom pipelines**

-This is not a drag-and-drop editor-first engine — it is a **code-driven engine for developers who want to understand and shape the system**.
+If you've hit the ceiling of what existing engines allow on Apple platforms, this is for you.

+---

 ## Watch It in Action — Apple Vision Pro Demos